 Our Conventions : What Campfire Convention stands for

-Campfire Convention is a growing community of progressively-minded people who believe that individually and collectively we can shape a better, fairer world.
-The on-line social network and real world gatherings bring members together, enabling them to share ideas and skills and initiatives, and to campaign for social change.
-A truly modern cooperative that is totally independent of commercial imperatives, Campfire Convention’s path will be determined by the hopes, aspirations and efforts of the community.
+Campfire Convention is a growing community of progressively-minded people who believe that individually and collectively we can contribute collaboratively to shaping a better, fairer world, motivated by hope.
+The online social network and real world gatherings bring members together, building connections, enabling our members to share ideas and skills and initiatives, and to facilitate a platform that is well equipped to campaign for social change.
+A truly modern cooperative that is totally independent of political affiliations and commercial imperatives, Campfire Convention’s path will be determined by the hopes, aspirations and efforts of the community.

 The ethos that follows from this should include :

-- Not exploiting each other – resisting categorization for commercial imperatives, such as selling our personal data, or funding our activities through advertisements from mega corporations who assuredly do not share our ethics
+- Not exploiting each other – resisting categorisation for commercial imperatives, such as selling our personal data, or funding our activities through advertisements from mega corporations who assuredly do not share our ethics.

-- Posting and creating online is one kind of doing, but it’s not enough on its own to change the world for better: this community recognizes and celebrates creative action and activism
+- Posting and creating online is one kind of doing, but it’s not enough on its own to change the world for better: this community recognises and celebrates creative action and activism.

 With that in mind, we are developing our Manifesto, Values and Principles